 In En-ROADS, the adoption of electric vehicles and equipment is tied to market, financial, and policy drivers.
 Users can subsidize new electrification technologies, build charging infrastructure, and restrict fuel-based alternatives.
-Watch the video below for a summary:

 The main sliders for electrification in En-ROADS add a subsidy to the purchase cost of either electric vehicles (in the case of the Transport Electrification slider) or electric equipment (in the case of the Buildings and Industry Electrification slider).
 Additionally, increasing the main Transport Electrification slider also scales up infrastructure to charge electric vehicles.
 The best graphs for exploring the effects of the Electrification sliders are the four ones under Graphs > Final Energy Consumption–Totals > Share of Capital.